 For many business owners, the thought of implementing a CRM seems both fascinating and intimidating.
 On the one hand, there are many examples of CRM success stories of successful implementation these days.
 On the other hand, a poorly implemented system could cause more havoc than it’s worth.

 In this article, we will see some common myths and assumptions that business owners draw about CRM- and why they are misguided.

 1. Our business structure doesn’t need a CRM

-The common misconception attached with CRM is, when anyone hears the term CRM, the first thing comes to their mind is “sales”.
+The common misconception attached to CRM is, when anyone hears the term CRM, the first thing that comes to their mind is “sales”.
 However, “CRM” is actually an acronym for “Customer Relationship Management,”.

 it’s clear and convincing why CRMs are so closely correlated to sales activities.
 Lead management, opportunity tracking, and pipeline visualization are key components of most feasible CRM solutions.

 That’s the reason, some business owners made perceptions that CRMs are only beneficial to organizations with proactive outbound sales departments.
 But this is completely a myth.
 Let me explain.

 Let’s assume you’re an owner of a small manufacturing firm that serves a handful of clients.
 Your business model is primarily focused on keeping the existing clients happy, Not on making new ones.

 Sure, you get the occasional word-of-mouth referral, but that’s generally you think is manageable by using spreadsheets.

 But In reality, CRM could still be very beneficial to your business.
 To demonstrate my point, let’s look closely at the three words comprising the “CRM” acronym: